bhavik1st/mcp-cloud/README.md

 Tools: Functions that can be called by the LLM (with user approval)
 Prompts: Pre-written templates that help users accomplish specific tasks

-Initial version of MCP Server will focus on resources available of Public Clouds e.g S3 Buckets, Azure Blobs etc. for now.
+Initial version of MCP Server will focus on resources available of Public Clouds e.g S3 Buckets, Azure for now.

 # Features